evkx/evkx.github.io/content/technology/regen/calculations/_index.md

 ## Can you see in the car how much was regenerated?

 A common misunderstanding is that you can look at the range reported in the car to see how much was regenerated.
+For most cars this is not possible

 The range meter bases its calculation on the last 100km driven.
 If we take scenario 4 and assume the car has been driven from sea level up to the top at 650 meters in 80km/h (49.7 mph) the consumption would be 25.4kWh/100km at 650 meters.